-Research: I have made major contributions to understanding the molecular mechanisms of biological systems.
-I established a structure-based drug design laboratory in a pharmaceutical company before starting my position at Columbia.
-I remain strongly interested in studying proteins involved in human diseases and understanding protein-ligand interactions.
-We started working on acetyl-CoA carboxylase (ACC) in 2002, which is an attractive drug discovery target for diabetes and other diseases.
+In addition, I established a structure-based drug design laboratory in a pharmaceutical company before starting my position at Columbia, and I remain strongly interested in studying proteins involved in human diseases and understanding protein-ligand interactions.
+At Columbia, we started working on acetyl-CoA carboxylase (ACC) in 2002, which was an attractive drug discovery target for diabetes and other metabolic diseases.
 This evolved into studies on other members of the biotin-dependent carboxylase family as well as other metabolic enzymes.
-Many of these enzymes are large assemblies (500-750 kDa) and we had to overcome serious challenges for their structure determination by crystallography, before the resolution revolution in electron microscopy.
-The structures reveal the molecular mechanism for their catalysis and assembly, as well as their regulation by small molecules.
+Many of these enzymes are large assemblies (500-750 kDa) and we had to overcome serious challenges for their structure determination by X-ray crystallography, before the resolution revolution in electron microscopy.
+The structures reveal the molecular mechanism for their catalysis and overall architecture, as well as their regulation by small molecules.
+We have also published extensively on these topics, and some of the publications include Cell, 2003; Science, 2003; Nature, 2007; Nature, 2010; Nature, 2012; Cell, 2014; Nature, 2015; Nature, 2015; Nature, 2015; Nature, 2019.